 Liveable neighbourhoods are associated with overall reductions in vehicular traffic.
 The reason is that many short journeys will be done by other mode, where previously they might have been done by car.

 In Oxford, the larger context is “Connecting Oxford“.
-If the enhanced version of this plan (“Connecting Oxford Plus“) is adopted, the impact will be fewer vehicle journeys on the main traffic arteries in East Oxford, with or without the liveable neighbourhoods.
+If the enhanced version of this plan (“Connecting Oxford Plus“) is adopted, the impact will be fewer vehicle journeys on the main traffic arteries in East Oxford.

 “The (police/fire/ambulance) won’t be able to do their job.”